sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 ## Background

-A repository containing Hyperskill projects.
+A repository containing my Hyperskill projects.

 Each project will contain a README with the provided course description.